Comfortable, Effective Sleep Apnea Treatment from Weston’s First Dental Practice

 Advantages of Oral Appliance Therapy

 - Custom made

 - Drastically reduces or eliminates sleep apnea and snoring in most patients

 The Oral Appliance is covered by most medical insurance plans (including Medicare), so there’s nothing to lose, except those sleepless nights.

 As a member of Chase Dental SleepCare, our Weston dental office offers a dental solution by utilizing Oral Appliance Therapy to treat this chronic disorder.
 We also facilitate sleep testing as well as partner with a patients current physician to help determine the most appropriate therapy for the individual.

-Dr. Pyle has earned the status of a Sleep Qualified Dentist from the American Academy of Dental Sleep Medicine (AADSM).
+Dr. Pyle has earned the status of a Board Certified Diplomat of the American Academy of Dental Sleep Medicine (AADSM).
 Dr. Pyle treats patients suffering from snoring and obstructive sleep apnea using oral appliance therapy which is covered by most insurance plans.
 As an AADSM member Dr. Pyle has access to latest educational resources on the treatment of snoring and obstructive sleep apnea.
 To learn more visit www.aadsm.org.